Ready to say goodbye to debt for good? Learn More

 Why Did the DOJ Issue New Guidance for Bankruptcy and Student Loans?

-The DOJ’s guidelines are part of a broader set of efforts to address the $1.6 trillion in federal student debt[2] in this country.
-Though the new DOJ guidelines could have a significant impact on student loan borrowers, they didn’t garner as much media attention.
+The DOJ’s guidelines are part of a broader set of efforts to address the $1.6 trillion in student debt in this country.
+Though the new DOJ guidelines could have a significant impact on student loan borrowers, they didn’t garner as much media attention as other student debt relief measures like the student loan repayment pause and Biden’s student loan forgiveness proposal.

 But for the many thousands of student loan borrowers who do opt to file bankruptcy, clarifying and simplifying the student loan discharge process could be life-changing.